 Publication: Policy brief

-Greening Aid for Trade: Pathways For a Just Transition to Sustainable Trade
+Greening Aid for Trade: Pathways for a Just and Fair Transition to Sustainable Trade

 By Carolyn Deere Birkbeck

 Addressing the urgent planetary crises of biodiversity loss, climate change, and pollution will require strong and durable efforts to harness trade and trade policy for sustainable development across its social, environmental, and economic dimensions.
 Aid for trade should be viewed as a vital part of the policy toolkit for trade and trade policies that advance sustainable development and respond to urgent environmental crises.